Information about the School Curriculum

 Learning from religion

-The whole school attends All Saints Church on at least four occasions during the year to celebrate Harvest, Christmas, Easter and Leaving.
-Parents are invited on these occasions.
+The whole school attends All Saints Church on at least four occasions during the year to celebrate Harvest, Christmas, Easter and the end of the school year.
+Parents are invited to join us at Church on these occasions.

-The children also attend festivals at Rochester Cathedral during the school year.
+The children also attend festivals at Rochester Cathedral throughout the school year.

-We aim to make children competent and confident writers, able to write their own fiction, poetry and non-fiction texts.
-The teaching of phonics, spelling and handwriting are key to the skills necessary to develop fluent, confident writing.
-Opportunities for drama, discussions and oral presentations will be provided to enhance language.
-Pupils are encouraged to listen attentively and respond appropriately.
+We aim to make children competent writers who are able to write their own fiction, poetry and non-fiction texts.
+The teaching of phonics, spelling and handwriting are built into each class timetable in order to develop fluent and confident writers.
+Opportunities for drama, discussions and oral presentations are provided to enhance spoken language.
+Pupils are encouraged to listen attentively and respond appropriately to one another at all times.

-Our aims are to ensure that every child follows a balanced programme of maths appropriate to their age and ability.
-The work includes using and applying maths concepts in everyday situations, number work, shape and space, measuring and handling data.
-Children will be encouraged to learn basic number facts and parental help will assist learning greatly.
-The daily numeracy lesson provides structured teaching of maths concepts using mental and oral recall, followed by group and whole class teaching using a range of teaching strategies and materials.
+Within this subject every child is taught in single year groups, appropriate to either their age and/or ability on a daily basis.
+Their work includes using and applying maths concepts in everyday situations, number work, shape and space, measuring and handling data / statistics.
+Children are encouraged to learn basic number facts mentally such as number bonds and times tables and parental help with this aspect will assist children’s learning greatly.
+The daily numeracy lesson at school is provided through use of the Maths No Problem scheme which teaches maths concepts using mental and oral recall, followed by exploratory work, mathematical discussion, guided work and independent tasks.
+For more information about the Maths No Problem programme please see our Maths subject page.

 As well as being an important curriculum requirement, the ability to use computers effectively is a vital life skill in society.
 We therefore aim to produce learners who are confident and purposeful users of all aspects of ICT.
 We encourage them to use technology across the curriculum for investigating, recording, organising, control and communication.